dixahq/elevio-client-packages/README.md

   <Elevio accountId="MY_ACCOUNT_ID" />
 </div>
 ```

-You can also pass any `on` functions you like to get notified of when things occur.
-See [https://github.com/elevio/client-packages/blob/master/src/react.tsx](https://github.com/elevio/client-packages/blob/master/src/react.tsx) for the documentation of available props.

 **_NOTE_**
 you can also use a combination of the standard client usage if you want to do something imperative or something that isn't supported by the React wrapper.